alexandor91/3D_Mapping_based_on_2D-Lidar_at_static_locations/README.md

 $ sudo apt-get install ros-kinetic-octovis

 ```
-The octomap is dumped into *.ot or *.bt file, these files are located in >"~/catkin_ws/src/fusion_octomap/binary_maps/*.ot", to open a *.ot file in octovis, the command is called as following, here, e.g. we want to open the single-pose.ot file:
+The octomap is dumped into *.ot or *.bt file, these files are located in >"~/catkin_ws/src/fusion_octomap/binary_maps/*.ot", to open a *.ot file in octovis, the command is called as following, here, e.g. we want to open the single-pose.ot file, The depth of octree, and the color can be modified in tool bar at right and at top of the octovis window:
 ```
 $ cd ~/catkin_ws/src/fusion_octomap/binary_maps/single-pose.ot
 $ octovis single-pose.ot

 ```
-The depth of octree, and the color can be modified in tool bar at right and at top of the octovis window.
 ---
 **Setup Work on Raspberry -pi**
 ---